Baron-von-Riedesel/IDEcheck/Readme.txt

   /LF  - print LF after CR
   /P:n - set base port of IDE-controller (PIO/DMA only, defaults 1F0/170)
   /I:n - set irq-line of IDE-controller (PIO/DMA only, defaults 14/15)
-  /D:vvvvdddd - set PCI vendor/device of Busmaster IDE controller to
-         search for (DMA only).
-Usually not needed on modern systems, since this information is returned by the Int 13h EDD BIOS.

  If options /PIO or /DMA are used, IDECHECK should not be run on a system with a disk-cache installed, because the cache program might get confused.